Abdalmalk-kasem/Weather-app/README.md

 # Weather App: Real-time Weather Updates

-Discover the latest weather conditions with Weather Explorer, a dynamic and responsive web app built with HTML, CSS, and JavaScript.
+Discover the latest weather conditions with Weather Explorer, a dynamic web app built with HTML, CSS, and JavaScript.
 By harnessing the power of a real-time weather API, this application provides accurate and up-to-date weather information for any location globally.
 Whether you're planning a trip or simply curious about the current weather, Weather Explorer delivers a seamless and interactive user experience.

 ## Demo
 [Demo](https://abdalmalk-kasem.github.io/Weather-app/)